MicrosoftDocs/ATADocs/ATPDocs/classic-mcas-integration.md

 ## Alerts

-[!INCLUDE [Product short](includes/product-short.md)] alerts are displayed within the Defender for Cloud Apps **Alerts** queue.
-Additional alert filtering options are available only when viewing alerts using Defender for Cloud Apps. [!INCLUDE [Product short](includes/product-short.md)] alerts are filtered using the application filter to **Active Directory**.
+Defender for Identity alerts are displayed within the Defender for Cloud Apps **Alerts** queue.
+Additional alert filtering options are available only when viewing alerts using Defender for Cloud Apps.
+Defender for Identity alerts are filtered using the application filter to **Active Directory**.

 ## Alert management

-When using [!INCLUDE [Product short](includes/product-short.md)] with Defender for Cloud Apps, closing alerts in one service won't automatically close them in the other service.
+When using Defender for Identity with Defender for Cloud Apps, closing alerts in one service won't automatically close them in the other service.
 More specifically, closing alerts in Defender for Cloud Apps won't close them in Defender for Identity, but closing alerts in Defender for Identity will synchronize the closure in Defender for Cloud Apps.
 Decide where to manage and remediate alerts to avoid duplicated efforts.

 ## SIEM notification

-If both your services ([!INCLUDE [Product short](includes/product-short.md)] and Defender for Cloud Apps) are currently configured to send alert notifications to a SIEM, after enabling [!INCLUDE [Product short](includes/product-short.md)] integration in Defender for Cloud Apps, you'll start to receive duplicate SIEM notifications for the same alert.
+If both your services (Defender for Identity and Defender for Cloud Apps) are currently configured to send alert notifications to a SIEM, after enabling Defender for Identity integration in Defender for Cloud Apps, you'll start to receive duplicate SIEM notifications for the same alert.
 One alert will be issued from each service and they'll have different alert IDs.
 To avoid duplication and confusion, decide where you intend to perform alert management, and then stop SIEM notifications being sent from the other service.

 ## Activities

-[!INCLUDE [Product short](includes/product-short.md)] alerts are displayed within the Defender for Cloud Apps **Activity log**.
+Defender for Identity alerts are displayed within the Defender for Cloud Apps **Activity log**.
 Additional activity filtering options and features are available only when viewing alerts using Defender for Cloud Apps.
-See [[!INCLUDE [Product short](includes/product-short.md)] activities using Microsoft Defender for Cloud Apps](activities-filtering-mcas.md) to learn how to filter and create new activity policies.
+See [Defender for Identity activities using Microsoft Defender for Cloud Apps](activities-filtering-mcas.md) to learn how to filter and create new activity policies.

 ## User pages